Here's where Trump donated his $1 million for Harvey relief

-WASHINGTON — President Donald Trump and First Lady Melania personally donated $1 million to Hurricane Harvey relief efforts, the White House said Wednesday in announcing which charities had been selected.
+WASHINGTON — President Donald Trump and the first lady, Melania, personally donated $1 million to Hurricane Harvey relief efforts, the White House said Wednesday in announcing which charities had been selected.

 Here's the full list of where the White House says that money will be donated: